 Evavold previously served as Michelle MacDonald’s campaign manager for MacDonald’s campaign for the Minnesota Supreme Court in 2014.

-MacDonald serves as Sandra Grazzini-Rucki’s family court attorney and MacDonald was labeled as a “person of interest” in 2015 by the Lakeville Police Department in the disappearance of Samantha and Gianna Rucki.
+MacDonald served as Sandra Grazzini-Rucki’s family court attorney and MacDonald was labeled as a “person of interest” in 2015 by the Lakeville Police Department in the disappearance of Samantha and Gianna Rucki.

-In January 2017, the Dahlens each pleaded guilty to one count of depravation of parental rights for their role in the disappearance of two sisters from Lakeville, Minnesota.
+In January 2017, the Dahlens each pleaded guilty to one count of deprivation of parental rights for their role in the disappearance of two sisters from Lakeville, Minnesota.